 - Square and rectangular planters are a good pick when space is tight and you need to push right up to the border of your space.
 Round planters make a greater statement but require a little more space.

-- If using a variety of differently shaped planters, keep either your color or finish consistent to create a cohesive look.
+- If using a variety of differently shaped planters, keep either a consistent color or finish to create a cohesive look.
 For example, if you pick white pots you can mix glossy and textured finishes to create an interesting composition.

 - When deciding between two sizes, it’s almost always best to choose the larger size.
 The most common mistake when picking a planter is to go too small.
 In the case of planters, bigger is almost always better.